larryhudson/lectureDL/README.md

 To run lectureDL, download the zip file for this repository and execute the script with Python 3 from inside the directory:
 	`python3 lectureDL.py`

+lectureDL can be run with the following command-line arguments:
+* `-v` to download videos
+* `-a` to download audio
+* `-all` to download all lectures available
+*  `-clearconfig` to clear the config file (ie. forget user credentials) These commands can be combined, for example `python3 lectureDL.py -v -all` will download all lecture videos available.
+However, `-v -a` will not download both the video and the audio yet!

 Note: I'd recommend hiding subjects that are not active this semester because the script may try to find lecture recordings for past semesters.

 ![Subject list](img/subj_list_screenshot.png?raw=true "Click on the gear to hide subjects")